 Onto his hands and knees and across he came.
 A hand, then a knee and whole leg landing into the creek as part of the bridge broke off.
 Laughing he was now standing on the bank watching our work dissolve into the water.

 I was tickled by the nudge of Nature, having facilitated our morning, now reclaiming it.
-Leaving us without something material to show but something more stirring, permanent and ethereal.
+Leaving us without something material to show but something more stirring and permanent.

-Thankful, we left that creek feeling more connected, joyful and wet.
+Thankful, I left that creek feeling more connected to my son, joyful and wet.

 “We make time for soccer practice but we don’t make time or schedule time to just be outside...”.